ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 Numbers
 ^^^^^^^
 Numbers between one and nine are written out.
 10 and above are numerals.
 The exception to this is writing "4 million" or "4 GB."
-It's also acceptable to use numerals in tables and charts.
+It is also acceptable to use numerals in tables and charts.

 Phone Numbers
 ^^^^^^^^^^^^^